github/developer.github.com/content/v3/repos/contents.md

 {:toc}

 These API methods let you retrieve the contents of files within a repository as Base64 encoded content.
-See [MIME types](/v3/media/) for requesting raw or other formats.
+See [media types](/v3/media/) for requesting raw or other formats.

 ## Get the README